Azure/aks-set-context/README.md

 Store this JSON output as a [secret](https://developer.github.com/actions/managing-workflows/storing-secrets/) in the GitHub repository.

-## Using secret

-Now add the json output as [a secret](https://developer.github.com/actions/managing-workflows/storing-secrets/) (let's say with the name `AZURE_CREDENTIALS`) in the GitHub repository.
+Add the json output as [a secret](https://developer.github.com/actions/managing-workflows/storing-secrets/) (let's say with the name `AZURE_CREDENTIALS`) in the GitHub repository.
 The example YAML snippet given above showcases how this secret is referenced in the action for specifying the credentials as input to the action.

 ## Contributing